andreabellacicca/zizza/README.md

   + `to_address`: the wallet address to send the token to
   + `amount`: the amount to send

-These commands can be used to interact with the NEAR blockchain and perform various operations, such as retrieving balances, depositing and withdrawing tokens, swapping tokens, and sending tokens to other addresses.
+These commands can be used to interact with the NEAR and Zcash blockchains and perform various operations, such as retrieving balances, depositing and withdrawing tokens, swapping tokens, and sending tokens to other addresses.